legendofa/testing-python-exercise-wt2425/README.md

 FAILED (failures=1)
 ```

+## Coverage

+I have used the flag: `coverage run --omit="*/site-packages/*"` to exclude dependencies like numpy in the coverage report.

 ## Citing

 The code used in this exercise is based on [Chapter 7 of the book "Learning Scientific Programming with Python"](https://scipython.com/book/chapter-7-matplotlib/examples/the-two-dimensional-diffusion-equation/).